datafolklabs/cement/doc/source/dev/extensions.rst

     core_extensions
         List of Cement core extensions.
 These are generally required by Cement and should only be modified if you know what you're doing.
-Use 'extensions' to add to this list, rather than overriding core extensions.
-That said if you want to prune down your application, you can remove core extensions if they are not necessary (for example if using your own log handler extension you likely don't want/need LoggingLogHandler to be registered).
+Use ``extensions`` to add to this list, rather than overriding core extensions.
+That said if you want to prune down your application, you can remove core extensions if they are not necessary (for example if using your own log handler extension you likely don't want/need ``LoggingLogHandler`` to be registered, but removing it really doesn't buy you much).

     extensions
         List of additional framework extensions to load.
-        Default: []

 The following example shows how to alter these settings for your application:

 .. code-block:: python

     from cement.core import foundation
+    from cement.core.ext import CementExtensionHandler

+    class MyExtensionHandler(CementExtensionHandler):
+        pass

     app = foundation.CementApp('myapp',
         extension_handler = MyExtensionHandler
-        core_extensions = [
-            'cement_output',
-            'cement_plugin',
-            'configparser',
-            'logging',
-            'argparse',
-            ]
-        extensions = ['myapp.ext.ext_something_fansy']
+        extensions = ['myapp.ext.ext_something_fancy']
         )

     try: